-This independent advisory body is comprised of individuals from Indigenous groups, mining communities, non-governmental organizations, and organized labour, among others.
-Industry representatives participate in the panel on an exofficio basis.
+This independent advisory body is comprised of individuals from Indigenous groups, local communities, mining communities, non-governmental organizations, and organized labour, among others.
+Industry representatives participate in the Panel on an exofficio basis.

-The Panel serves as a platform to discuss and collaborate on issues related to TSM that are of interest to communities of interest and the mining industry.
-The panel holds regular meetings to provide advice on TSM.
+The Panel serves as a platform to discuss and collaborate on issues related to TSM that are important to communities of interest and the mining industry.
+The Panel holds regular meetings to provide advice on TSM.
 These meetings also involve in-depth dialogue around sustainability issues of continued or emerging importance for the mining industry and its communities of interest.